 Previous research suggests that politicians and the press spin news stories through their remarks and coverage of remarks to their own benefit — but is this also true for remarks made by Cabinet Secretaries?
 For this project, I compared remarks given by DHS Secretaries with newspaper articles about those remarks.
 I find that Secretaries’ ability to shape issues is initially limited by the press; however, Secretaries succeed in conveying their message eventually.
 This is important because citizens should know what government officials are saying and what those statements mean; therefore, media coverage of those statements should be critical and accurate.

 Mullarky, Matthew G., "Whose Line is it Anyway?
 Examining the Media's Coverage of Cabinet Secretaries' Speeches" (2012).
-Honors Projects.
-Paper 37.
+Political Science Honors Projects.
+37.

 © Copyright is owned by author of this document